Gering City Council approves purchases, repair bid

-Roads projects and needs seemed to be the central part of the Gering City Council meeting Monday night, with transportation superintendent Casey Dahlgrin commanding the podium for nearly half the meeting for various transportation department needs.
+Roads projects and needs seemed to be the central part of the Gering City Council meeting on Monday, Oct.
+11, with transportation superintendent Casey Dahlgrin commanding the podium for nearly half the meeting for various transportation department needs.

 Dahlgrin spoke during the public hearing regarding the fiscal year 2021-22 One and Six Year Street Plan, which was passed after a few questions from council and no public comments.
 Mainly, councilmembers wanted to make sure the streets that needed to be done were going to get done.